 Good news!
 Most lawn mower sputtering is not typically due to a damaged or hurt engine as long as you take care of your problem right away.
 If you don’t address the problem, your engine can develop significant damage.

-Your lawn mower sputtering is due to an insufficient mixture of air and fuel required to create a combustion in your engine.
-This can result from a fuel or air restriction, a dirty carburetor or water in the fuel system.
+A lawn mower sputtering is due to an insufficient mixture of air and fuel required to form a combustion in the engine.
+This can result from a fuel or air restriction, a dirty carburetor, or water in the fuel system.

 I’ll share different causes that can make your mower sputter along with how to fix them.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.